aaronlabeau/NewWorld/Lore.md

 - Frozen Lands (Blue/White Dragons)
 - Grazien Mountains south of Echor (Green Dragon)

-It is rumored that the lands to the south are were most of the dragons make home with rumors of large beasts in jungles called Dinosaurs that they feed off of.
+It is rumored that the lands to the south are were most of the dragons make home with rumors of large beasts in jungles called Dinosaurs that they feed off of .

 ## Giants